benfrick/docs-portfolio/src/commerce/search/api_search.md

 ## <a name="search-types"></a>E-commerce Search Types

-E-commerce Search can be used in several ways to both tell the Nike story and decrease the time to purchase by quickly leading customers to the products they need.
-It searches and ranks results for product and navigation data and will handle content in the near future.
+E-commerce search can be used to

+- tell the Nike story
+- decrease time to purchase by quickly leading customers to the products they need

+Currently, e-commerce search handles product and navigation data.
+Content will be added in the near future.
 This section discusses the various search types.

 ### Smart Search
-Smart Search is a rule based filter.
+Smart Search is a rule-based filter.
 You can access this functionality by calling the [Product Feed Rollup Threads V2 service](/doc/commerce/product/api_rollup_threads.html).
 Smart Search uses the experience's default and custom rules to return a result set sorted according to merchandising rules.
-The e-commerce search engine is optimized by mapping customer provided search terms to product attributes, also known as concepts.
+The e-commerce search engine is optimized by mapping customer-provided search terms to product attributes, also known as concepts.
 Concepts can be taxonomy (attribute) based such as "red", size based such as "size 9", collection based such as "Mother's Day" or groups of concepts.

-Smart Search currently drives the Athletes product gridwall in the [Bootroom](https://www.nike.com/bootroom) experience.
+**Used by:** [Bootroom](https://www.nike.com/bootroom) to drive the Athletes product gridwall

 ### Autocomplete
 This type of search suggests keywords when customers provide three or more letters of a search term.
 Nike.com calls Autocomplete Search when the customer types in the search bar.
 If a customer types "red", Autocomplete search could return keyword suggestions "Boston Red Sox", "Cincinnati Reds" and "Washington Redskins".
 A keyword suggestion can be used in a subsequent search to find products matching that keyword.

+**Used by:** Nike.com

 ### Search Preview
 Search Preview is a simple type of search that uses one or more search keywords to return a subset of product information using default relevancy rankings.
-It is used by Nike.com.
 Using the Autocomplete example above, hovering over "red sox" returns the top 6 Red Sox products according to the default rule.
 Nike.com web uses Search Preview from the Search bar to return products matching the first suggested keyword returned from Autocomplete.
 That experience calls Search Preview each time the customer hovers over an Autocomplete keyword.

+**Used by:** Nike.com

 The Nike.com image below illustrates how Autocomplete and Search Preview can be used together to quickly lead customers to the products they want.